-French tax law provides for a specific corporate income tax regime applicable to equity derivatives that revolves around the recognition of latent capital gains or losses on such instruments (ie, mark-to-market taxation) and the possibility to benefit from a tax rollover regime on certain specific transactions.
+French tax law provides for a specific corporate income tax regime applicable to equity derivatives traded on organised markets (or markets assimilated to organised markets) that revolves around the recognition of latent capital gains or losses on such instruments (ie, mark-to-market taxation) and the possibility to benefit from a tax rollover regime on certain specific transactions.
 For all other aspects of French direct and indirect taxation, French tax law does not provide for specific rules but more general tax provisions may apply depending upon the means pursuant to which equity derivatives transactions are structured (eg, exercise of options, conversion or exchange of equity or debt instruments).
 Issues related to the characterisation of income and gains may also be triggered regarding the application of French withholding tax in the case of cross-border transactions.
 Consequently, a tax analysis generally needs to be conducted on a case-by-case basis.

 In practice, counterparties to equity derivatives transactions will consider the timing of the physical delivery of the shares and the nature of the securities being transferred as collateral in the context of their potential tax implications (including the crystallisation of a gain or a loss at a particular point in time, the tax characterisation of this gain or loss and the possibility to benefit from a tax rollover regime under certain circumstances).
-In addition, as far as French indirect taxation is concerned, counterparties will generally explicitly address in the documentation the allocation of the payment of French transfer taxes or the French Financial Transaction Tax (when the shares are listed in France), irrespective of fallback indemnity provisions that may already be contained in the related derivative framework agreement.
+In addition, counterparties will generally explicitly address in the documentation the allocation of the payment of French transfer taxes or the French financial transaction tax (when the shares are those of a French company that is listed on a stock market with a market capitalisation greater than €1 billion), irrespective of fall back indemnity provisions that may already be contained in the related derivative framework agreement.